kadena-io/pact/docs/pact-properties.md

     (update 'accounts to   { "balance": (+ to-bal amount) })))
 ```

-Let's use `conserves-mass` to ensure that it's not possible for the function to
+Let's add the property `(conserves-mass 'accounts 'balance)` to ensure that
-be used to create or destroy any money.
+it's not possible for the function to be used to create or destroy any money.

 ```lisp
 (defun transfer (from:string to:string amount:integer)